18 Most Iconic Classic Cars of All Time (with Pictures)

 The Cadillac Eldorado is one of the road’s longest-running luxury legends.
-With an astoundingly long history, spanning 12 generations from 1952 to 2002, the Eldorado is synonymous with American luxury cars — and represents Detroit’s first serious challenge to England, Germany, and Italy.
+With an astoundingly long history spanning 12 generations from 1952 to 2002, the Eldorado is synonymous with American luxury cars.
+It represents Detroit’s first serious challenge to England, Germany, and Italy.
 Its chrome rims and shark fins are the very definitions of iconic.

 2. Ford Model T

 Henry Ford wrote in his autobiography that in 1909, he said his customers “can have a car painted any color that he wants, so long as it is black.”
-Whether or not he really said that at the time, it remains impressive that Ford managed to flood the market with a car that only came in one color.
-Ford’s efficient assembly lines meant that Model Ts could be sold at an affordable price, making car tools for the whole world instead of just toys of the rich.
+Whether or not he said that at the time, it remains impressive that Ford managed to flood the market with a car that only came in one color.
+Ford’s efficient assembly lines allowed Model Ts to be sold at an affordable price, which made them available for all consumers instead of just wealthy ones.

 3. Jaguar E-Type

 The ’61 and ’62 E-Types are almost single-handedly responsible for Jaguar’s worldwide reputation.
-It was, and is, the Platonic ideal of a British sports car.
-When Enzo Ferrari and The Daily Telegraph agree a car is the most beautiful of all-time, we’re not going to doubt their judgment.
+It was, and is, the epitome of a British sports car.
+When Enzo Ferrari and The Daily Telegraph agreed the car was the most beautiful of all time, few could doubt their judgment.

 4. Datsun 240Z

-In the United States, the Datsun 240Z was to import cars what the Model T was to cars in general: the trailblazer that opened up a whole market to the middle class.
-First appearing in 1970, the 240Z was nearly the spitting image of a Jaguar E-Type, for a much more economical price.
-It’s no exaggeration to say it’s the reason you can find so many high-quality Hondas, Toyotas, and Nissans in the West today.
+In the United States, the Datsun 240Z was to import cars what the Model T was to cars in general.
+It was a trailblazer that opened up a whole market to the middle class.
+First appearing in 1970, the 240Z was nearly the spitting image of a Jaguar E-Type for a much more economical price.
+It’s no exaggeration to say it’s why you can find so many high-quality Hondas, Toyotas, and Nissans in the West today.

 5. Ford Boss 429 Mustang

 The “Boss 9” or just “the Boss” is spoken of with a special reverence among muscle-car fanatics.
-Ford’s engineers stripped out basically everything but the engine in order to pack in as much power as possible, resulting in a car that’s barely street-legal but could be able to churn out 500 horsepower.
+Ford’s engineers stripped out basically everything but the engine to pack in as much power as possible, resulting in a barely street-legal car that could churn out 500 horsepower.
 There are less than 1,500 in existence, so if you ever get a chance to drive the Boss, do not pass it up.